allhandsactive/board/future.md

     * Safe distances are clearly marked in yellow and black tape around all breaker boxes
   * Tool safety standards:
     * Safe distances are clearly marked in yellow and black tape around all standing tools
-    * All standing tools have one copy of the user manual safely attached to the tool in a plastic bag
+    * All standing tools have one copy of the user manual safely attached to the tool in a plastic bag and clearly visible
     * A copy of the user manual for all power tools in the space is available and easy to find (in the library or a filing cabinet)
     * All tools requiring certification are clearly and visibly labeled as such
     * All power tools are currently in good working order with all safety guards and guides in place and well-maintained